forsaken1/infra/README.md

 ## Naming

-Directories in the root: MODULE_NAME.LANGUAGE
+Directories in the root: SERVICE_NAME.LANGUAGE

 ## Services